 This mineral sunscreen was formulated with acne-prone skin in mind.
 It protects the skin from UVA and UVB rays, while the niacinamide soothes and refines the skin.

-According to the Stylist, Olay was one of the first mainstream beauty brands to include niacinamide in their products.
-The skin quickly absorbs this cream, so it minimizes pores, evens out skin tone, and brightens the skin without feeling greasy or heavy.
+According to the Stylist, Olay was one of the first mainstream beauty brands to include niacinamide.
+The skin quickly absorbs this cream, minimizing pores, evens out skin tone, and brightens the skin without feeling greasy or heavy.
 Besides niacinamide, this formula contains vitamins C and E and green tea extract that protects the skin from free radicals.

 Best Niacinamide Masks